 Develop protocols for the Webmaster to respond to individual member work requests.

-Provide a report to the President, at the respective regional meetings, and at the annual meeting as directed by the Annual Conference Committee.
+Provide a report to the President during the Executive Committee meetings, at the respective regional meetings, and at the annual meeting as directed by the Annual Conference Committee.

+Professional Development Committee

+The Professional Development Committee shall consist of at least six (6) members, including a chair.
+This committee will be responsible for matters pertaining to continuing education and professional development programs sponsored by the Association, evaluating the structure and content of the New Clerk’s Institute and making recommendations for expansion and/or improvement.
+This committee will also review standards for the Clerk’s Manual and for the submission of Best Practices solutions.
+These tools are extremely important for the successful professional growth of all new Clerks of the Board as well as a means for implementing successful operational solutions.
+The chair of this committee will provide the Executive Committee with a report and recommendations for consideration.

 Certified Clerk of the Board Certification Committee

 The Certified Clerk of the Board (CCB) program was created to recognize those Clerks of the Board who have achieved a high level of professionalism and leadership of Clerks throughout the State.
 Certification is granted after an applicant has met specific requirements in education, experience and professional participation and contribution.
 The CCB program is available only to those members of the CCBSA who have met the required criteria, as developed by this committee.

-The CCB committee is responsible for receiving and considering applications and documentation submitted for award of certification.
+The CCB committee is a subcommittee of the Professional Development Committee and is responsible for receiving and reviewing applications and documentation submitted for consideration of award of certification.

-At least one member of the committee shall be a Certified Clerk of the Board.
+The committee shall consist of at least six members, including a chair, and at least one member shall be a Certified Clerk of the Board.

-Professional Development Committee

-This committee will be responsible for matters pertaining to continuing education and professional development programs sponsored by the Association, evaluating the structure and content of the New Clerk’s Institute and making recommendations for expansion and/or improvement.
-This committee will also review standards for the Clerk’s Manual and for the submission of Best Practices solutions.
-These tools are extremely important for the successful professional growth of all new Clerks of the Board as well as a means for implementing successful operational solutions.
-This committee will provide the Executive Committee with a report and recommendations for consideration.

 Mission/Vision Statement and Bylaws Committee

+The Executive Committee shall serve as members of the committee.

 This committee will review the current Mission and Vision Statements to ensure that they reflect the current mission and direction of the organization.
 The committee will make suggestions for change/modification and will solicit input from the general membership.

 As necessary, the committee will evaluate the current bylaws and solicit changes, improvements, and clarification from the membership.
 The committee shall send recommendations for modifications to the membership for review and input at least 30 days prior to initiating a vote to adopt the amendments.
 Amendments will be approved by email vote of the member counties.

-The Executive Committee shall serve as members of this committee.

 Awards and Recognition Committee